Dhirayt/quiz-app-js/README.md

 # Quiz App

-This is a simple quiz application built using HTML, CSS, and JavaScript.
-It is designed to fetch quiz data from an API and present it to the user in an interactive format.
+This is a simple interactive quiz application built with HTML, CSS, and JavaScript.
+It is designed to fetch quiz data from an API and present it to the user in an engaging format.

 ## Project Overview